cakephp/docs/en/contributing/backwards-compatibility.rst

 versioning means that only major releases (such as 2.0, 3.0, 4.0) can break backwards compatibility.
 Minor releases (such as 2.1, 3.1, 3.2) may introduce new features, but are not allowed to break compatibility.
-Bug fix releases (such as 2.1.2, 3.0.1) do not add new features, and only fix bugs or enhance performance.
+Bug fix releases (such as 2.1.2, 3.0.1) do not add new features, but fix bugs or enhance performance only.

 .. note::